serdeliverance/blog/_drafts/validation-cats-scala3.md

 Just the first invalid result is informed.
 If the user fixes this error, she will have to retry until all the remaining fields were ok, which is a really bad experiencie for an `API end user`.
 In this case, it would be great to have a way to express all the invalid values at once.
 Let's try to find another `Datatype` that help us to reach that goal.

-# Validated

-`TODO Validated intro`

-Before moving into Validated, let's do a little refactor.
-Let's typify our validations.
+Before moving to the next section, let's do a little refactor to typify our validations.

 ``` scala
 sealed trait AccountValidation: